SuperNEMO-DBD/Falaise/resources/config/README.rst

 Directories:

+ * ``common`` :  This directory  contains resources files that are shared by different experiments (BiPo3, SuperNEMO...).
+ * ``bipo3`` :  This directory  contains resources files that are related to the BiPo3 experiment.
+ * ``snemo`` : This directory  contains resources files that are related to the SuperNEMO experiment.

  * ``geometry`` :  This directory  is related  to the  modelization of virtual  geometry  setup  and   companion  tools.
 It  hosts  some versionned sets  of configuration  files related  to the  BiPo3 and